-If you are unable to force the application to quit, press and hold the power ( $\cup$ ) button for a few seconds to shut down the computer.
+If you are unable to force the application to quit, hold down the power (\cup) button for a few seconds to shut down the computer.
 Wait 10 seconds and then turn on the computer.

 If the problem occurs frequently, choose Help > Mac Help from the menu bar at the top of the screen.
 Search for the word "freeze" to get help for instances when the computer freezes or doesn't respond.